neurite/debian-setup/docs/0200-install.md

     * Protocol: http
     * Country: US
     * Mirror: (choose a good one that is near you, e.g. `mirrors.ocf.berkeley.edu`)
-    * Use non-free software: Yes (which implies also using contrib software and can skip the next one).
+    * Use non-free software: Yes (which implies also using contrib software).
 If, for example, you need to install NVIDIA packages, you must say yes to non-free
     * Use contrib software: Yes
     * Enable source repositories in APT: No
     * Services to use: `security updates`, `release updates`, and also check `backported software`